mozilla/standards-positions/README.md

 [WHATWG](https://whatwg.org/), and [Ecma TC39](https://github.com/tc39).
+We may also provide positions on documents located outside a standards process, e.g. those in W3C Community Groups such as [WICG](https://wicg.github.io/) or other community incubation efforts with well-understood
+<abbr title="intellectual property rights">IPR</abbr> terms,
-We may also provide positions on documents located outside a standards process, e.g. those in W3C Community Groups such as [WICG](https://wicg.github.io/) or other community incubation efforts with well-understood IPR terms, but as a general rule believe that any such work must be moved to a formal standards track before it’s appropriate for adoption as part of the web platform.
+but as a general rule believe that any such work must be moved to a formal standards track before it’s appropriate for adoption as part of the web platform.